erick-alexsandro/URL-Shortener/README.md

 To get started with this project, follow these steps:
 1. Clone the repository: git clone [https://github.com/erick-alexsandro/URL-Shortener](https://github.com/erick-alexsandro/URL-Shortener)
 2. Install dependencies: npm install
+3. Create an env file with your TinyURL API token (Written like this "VITE_APP_TOKEN=YOURTOKENHERE")
-3. Start the development server: npm run dev
+4. Start the development server: npm run dev
-4. Open your browser and navigate to http://localhost:3000 to access the URL shortener.
+5. Open your browser and navigate to http://localhost:3000 to access the URL shortener.

 ## Features